|

-dustygizmos is the start of a modest attempt to catalogue one small corner of the electronics revolution of
+dustygizmos started out as a modest attempt to catalogue one small corner of the technology and electronics revolution of

 sixties transistors re-wrote the rules.
-Until that time radios and televisions
+Up until then radios and

 temperamental and smelly components that got very hot and like as not gave you